Custom Home and Remodeling Blog

 How Much Will Your Custom Home Cost To Build - 5

-Typically, the homebuilder assists the client in identifying, evaluating, and purchasing the lot on which the custom home will be built.
-As a general rule, your lot price will be about 35-45% of the total cost of your new custom home.
-Since lot prices vary greatly from neighborhood to neighborhood, carefully consider how location will impact your budget and the overall cost of your new home.
+Typically, a custom homebuilder assists the client in identifying, evaluating, and purchasing the lot on which a home will be built.
+As a general rule, the lot price will be about 35-50% of the total cost of a new custom home project.
+Since lot prices vary greatly from neighborhood to neighborhood, carefully consider how location will impact your overall budget as you plan for your new home.

-For instance, lot prices in Bethesda, Chevy Chase, Potomac and Northwest Washington, DC can range anywhere from the $600,000's to millions of dollars.
-Our article 5 Tips For Choosing The Perfect Lot For Your New Custom Home offers valuable information about working with a homebuilding professional to make sure the lot you are thinking of purchasing will not only suit your budget and your needs, but also will allow you to build the size and type of home you want.
+For instance, lot prices in Bethesda, Chevy Chase, Potomac and Northwest Washington, DC can range anywhere from the $800,000's to millions of dollars.
+Our article, Factors To Consider When Choosing A Custom Home Lot In The Washington, D.C.
+Area, offers valuable information about working with a homebuilding professional to make sure the lot you are thinking of purchasing will not only suit your budget and your location needs, but also will allow you to build the size and type of home you want.

 Download our custom home guide